 MC 23: The Tale of the Herd and the Dung Beetles

-In a transquil meadow, roaming amongst the nymphs of the forest, was a herd of horses second only to those pulled Apollo’s chariot.
-Spending their time eating the richest grass then running, jumping and doing a great many useful things that horses do.
-Occasionally stopping, widening their stance, raising their tales and pushing out a moist, spherical ball to the relief of the dung beetles below.
+In a tranquil meadow, roaming amongst the nymphs of the forest, was a herd of horses.
+Second only to those that pulled Apollo’s chariot across the sky, they spent their time eating the finest grass then running, jumping and doing a great many useful things that horses do.

 “Absolute perfection” Artemis explained to her fellow god, Hermes.

-Artemis the goddess the wilderness, wild animals, nature and the like had a particular interest in and admired “transitions”.
+Artemis the goddess the wilderness, wild animals, nature and the like admired “transitions”.
 Including those of the kind performed by the horse and the dung beetle.
-Guarding them and enforcing respect for the divine order played out in woodland.
-“Zeus himself could not design a more efficient process”.
+Her job was to enforce respect for the divine order played out in woodland.

 “But surely you’re mistaken” smiled Hermes.

-“I wager, I could squeeze out even more efficiency” he winked.
-“I am also the god of finance you know.
+“I wager; I could squeeze out even more efficiency” he winked.
+“I’m the god of finance you know.
 Trust me.
 I know exactly what I’m doing.”

 It was not immediate but, the vast woodlands, once covered in lushness, became noticeably sparse.
-Grass, being the key ingredient of dung was transformed with previously unkown industry into as many balls as a well-fed horse could produce.
+Grass, being the key ingredient of dung was transformed with previously unknown industry into as many balls as a well-fed horse could produce.
 For only when the horse had produced the beetle’s dinner would the horse’s dinner be produced.
-So it was that the horse ate the grass to produce more waste to fill its belly with the frass of the dung beetle.
+So it was that the horse ate the grass to produce more dung to fill its belly with the frass of the dung beetle.

 “Miraculous” spouted Hermes.

 “The more grass is transformed into dung, the more demand there is for that waste from an increasing population of dung beetles.
 Who in turn cannot but help but produce more frass to be exchanged with the herd.
-Look how much more dung there is for those miseable shit eating bugs to consume”.
+Look how much more dung there is for those miserable shit eating bugs to consume”.

-“Now, that’s perfection” exclaimed Hermes.
+“Now, that’s perfection” he exclaimed.

 “The demand for excrement in perfect equilibrium with the supply of excrement.”